duckduckcode/python-ticket-manager-book/setup-and-installation/running_the_website.md

 Bottle websites need to run on a **local server**.
 Plain HTML and CSS websites can be opened directly in a web browser, but Bottle needs a web server so that the Python parts can run.

-Running your Bottle app suatomatically starts a web server.
+Running your Bottle app automatically starts a web server.

 ## Starting the Site